Skip to main content

 The Edinburgh, Scottish Borders and Orkney campuses all vary in size with the Edinburgh campus an impressive 300 acres.
 To help you find rooms for your induction and beyond you can access a map of your campus.

-If you’ll be staying in campus accommodation, then we recommend that you arrive during the Arrivals Weekend which is the weekend before your induction.
+If you’ll be staying in campus accommodation, then we recommend that you arrive during the Arrivals Weekend which is 30-31 August, the weekend before your Induction.
 Our teams will be on-hand to support you and there will be a range of social events so you can get to know other students and your flatmates.
 Please do keep a look out for emails from our accommodation team with compulsory training and information on how to book an arrivals slot.

 Step 8: Induction